-- Given data on occurrence of seagrass, as well as a number of environmental explanatory variables represented as both attributes and rasters, in addition to distances to factories upstream and major ports, future seagrass occurrence can be predicted based on future projections for those same environmental explanatory variables.
+- Given data on occurrence of seagrass, several environmental explanatory variables represented as both attributes and rasters, and the distances to factories upstream and major ports, future seagrass occurrence can be predicted based on future projections for those same environmental explanatory variables.

-- Suppose you have crop yield data at hundreds of farms across the country along with other attributes at each of those farms (number of employees, acreage, and so on), as well as a number of rasters that represent the slope, elevation, rainfall, and temperature at each farm.
-Using these pieces of data, you can provide a set of features representing farms where you don't have crop yield (but you do have all of the other variables), and make a prediction about crop yield.
+- Suppose you have data on the crop yield at hundreds of farms across the country, data on the characteristics of each farm such as the number of employees and acreage, and several rasters that represent the slope, elevation, rainfall, and temperature at each farm.
+Using these pieces of data, you can create a model that will predict crop yield.
+If you then provide the model with a set of features that represent farms with all the same explanatory variables, you can make a prediction about crop yield at each farm.

 - Housing values can be predicted based on the prices of houses that have been sold in the current year.
 The sale price of homes sold along with information about the number of bedrooms, distance to schools, proximity to major highways, average income, and crime counts can be used to predict sale prices of similar homes.

-- Land-use types can be classified using training data and a combination of raster layers, including multiple individual bands, and products such as NDVI.
+- Land-use types can be classified using training data, a combination of raster layers, including multiple individual bands, and products such as NDVI.

-The first step in using the Forest-based Classification and Regression tool is training a model for prediction.
-Training builds a forest that establishes a relationship between explanatory variables and the Variable to Predict parameter.
-Whether you choose the Train only option or train and predict, the tool begins by constructing a model based on the Variable to Predict parameter and any combination of the Explanatory Training Variables, Explanatory Training Distance Features, and Explanatory Training Rasters (available with a Spatial Analyst extension license) parameters.
-The tool evaluates the performance of the model created and provides additional diagnostics.
+The first step in using the Forest-based and Boosted Classification and Regression tool is training a model for prediction.
+Training builds a forest or sequence of trees that establishes a relationship between the explanatory variables and the Variable to Predict parameter.
+Whether you choose the Train only, Predict to features, or Predict to raster option, the tool begins by constructing a model based on the Variable to Predict parameter and any combination of the Explanatory Training Variables, Explanatory Training Distance Features, and Explanatory Training Rasters (available with a Spatial Analyst extension license) parameters.

 Explanatory Training Variables

-One of the most common forms of explanatory variables used to train a forest model are fields in the training dataset that also contain the Variable to Predict parameter.
-These fields can be continuous or categorical.
-Regardless of whether you choose to predict a continuous variable or a categorical variable, each of the Explanatory Training Variables values can be either continuous or categorical.
-If the trained model is also being used to predict, each of the provided Explanatory Training Variables must be available for both the training dataset and the prediction dataset.
+A common source of explanatory variables to train the model with is the other fields in the training dataset that contains the Variable to Predict parameter.
+Regardless of whether you choose to predict a continuous variable or a categorical variable, each field in the Explanatory Training Variables values can be either continuous or categorical.
+If the trained model is also being used to make predictions, each of the provided Explanatory Training Variables values must be available for both the training dataset and the prediction dataset.

 Explanatory Training Distance Features

-Although Forest-based Classification and Regression is not a spatial machine learning tool, one way to leverage the power of space in your analysis is using distance features.
-If you are modeling the performance of a series of retail stores, a variable representing the distance to highway on-ramps or distance to the closest competitor could be critical to producing accurate predictions.
+Although Forest-based and Boosted Classification and Regression is not a spatial machine learning tool, one way to leverage the power of space in your analysis is to use distance features.
+For example, if you are modeling the performance of a series of retail stores, a variable representing the distance to highway on-ramps or the distance to the closest competitor could be critical to producing accurate predictions.
 Similarly, if modeling air quality, an explanatory variable representing distance to major sources of pollution or distance to major roadways would be critical.
-Distance features are used to automatically create explanatory variables by calculating a distance from the provided features to the Input Training Features parameter.
-Distances will be calculated from each of the input Explanatory Training Distance Features to the nearest Input Training Features.
-If the input Explanatory Training Distance Features are polygons or lines, the distance attributes are calculated as the distance between the closest segments of the pair of features.
+Distance features are used to automatically create explanatory variables by calculating a distance from the provided features to the Input Training Features value.
+Distances will be calculated from each feature of the Input Training Features value to the nearest feature of the input Explanatory Training Distance Features value.
+If the input Explanatory Training Distance Features value contains polygons or lines, the distance attributes are calculated as the distance between the closest segments of the pair of features.
 However, distances are calculated differently for polygons and lines.
 See How proximity tools calculate distance for details.

 Explanatory Training Rasters

-It is best practice to start with the Train only option; evaluate the results of the analysis; adjust the variables included and the advanced parameters as necessary; and once a good model is found, rerun the tool to predict to either features or raster.
-When moving on to prediction, it is best practice to change the Training Data Excluded for Validation (%) parameter to 0% so that you can include all available training data in the final model used to predict.
+When moving on to prediction, it is recommended that you change the Training Data Excluded for Validation (%) parameter to 0 percent so that you can include all the available training data in the final model used to make predictions.
 You can make predictions in the following ways:

-When predicting to features in the same study area, each prediction feature must include all of the associated explanatory variables (fields), as well as overlapping extents with the Explanatory Training Distance Features and Explanatory Training Rasters.
+When predicting to features in the same study area, each prediction feature must include all the associated explanatory variables (fields).
+The extent of the features must overlap with the extent of the Explanatory Training Distance Features and Explanatory Training Rasters values.

-When predicting to a raster in the same study area using the provided Explanatory Training Rasters, the prediction will be the overlapping extent of all explanatory rasters.
+When predicting to a raster in the same study area using the provided Explanatory Training Rasters value, the extent of the prediction raster will be the overlapping extent of all explanatory rasters.

-When predicting to a raster in a different study area, new explanatory prediction rasters must be provided and matched to their corresponding Explanatory Training Rasters.
-The corresponding prediction explanatory raster cannot have different categories or a dramatically different range of values.
-The resulting Output Prediction Raster will be the overlapping extent of all provided explanatory prediction rasters.
+When predicting to a raster in a different study area, new explanatory prediction rasters must be provided and matched to their corresponding Explanatory Training Rasters value.
+The extent of the resulting Output Prediction Raster value will be the overlapping extent of all the provided explanatory prediction rasters.

-Predicting to a different time period by matching the explanatory variables used for training to variables with projections into the future
+Predict to a different time period by matching the explanatory variables used for training to variables with projections in the future

 When predicting to a future time period, whether predicting to features or a raster, each projected explanatory prediction variable (fields, distance features, and rasters) must be matched to the corresponding explanatory training variables.

-A model that has been trained using any combination of Explanatory Training Variables, Explanatory Training Distance Features, and Explanatory Training Rasters can be used to predict to either points or polygons in either the same or a different study area.
-Predicting to features requires that every feature receiving a prediction have values for each field, distance feature, and raster provided.
+A model that has been trained using any combination of the Explanatory Training Variables, Explanatory Training Distance Features, and Explanatory Training Rasters parameter values can be used to predict to either points or polygons in either the same or a different study area.
+Predicting to features requires that every feature receiving a prediction have a value for each field, distance feature, and raster used to train the model.